Stephen Hanlon: Reform

 According to the journalist Richard Oppel, "Stephen Hanlon thinks he has a new solution to this problem: better data, and a lot of it. ...
 His goal is to complete studies in a dozen states to create a new standard that will help judges and policymakers determine how many cases public defenders can ethically handle before their clients’ rights are violated."
-Using accounting firms as it is necessary to know how much time is being spent on each case, and then determine how much time is necessary based on the type of crime charged.
 Then allow judges and public defenders to know when to cut off allowing more cases to be added to their work load.

 In 2021, the state of Oregon using the same methodology and a grant from the ABA worked with the accounting firm Moss Adams to look at the workload of Oregon public defenders.
 Determining that the state had a 69% shortage to meet their current caseload.
 "A defendant’s right to effective counsel is guaranteed under the Sixth Amendment of the U.S. Constitution."
 Hanlon served as the project director for this report and was quoted as saying "This is a serious national problem ...
 We can’t do this anymore.
 It’s against the law everywhere."